peterheard01/logic-room/_posts/should-you-build-a-hybrid-mobile-app/2017-07-20-should-you-build-a-hybrid-mobile-app.md

 Can you tell the difference just by looking at a hybrid mobile app?
 Not to the untrained eye however over time hybrid apps slowly loose the look and feel of a more native solution for example [react native](https://facebook.github.io/react-native/){:target="_blank"}.

-## What makes a hybrid better?
+## What makes a hybrid better than a web app?

 If hybrid apps are similar in look and feel to more native solutions, should you choose one for your business?
-The main reason to choose hybrid application development is that it enables web app developers to target more than one platform giving the hybrid app more features and more efficient ways to use those features.
-Just as each platform has its own benefits, it also comes with some drawbacks that could cause a decrease in user experience.
+The main reason to choose hybrid application development is that it enables web app developers to write mobile apps and target more than one platform giving the hybrid app more features and more efficient ways to use the mobile device.
+However just as each platform has its own benefits, it also comes with some drawbacks that could cause a decrease in user experience.
 An example of this would be the inconsistency of Android OS versions which pose another challenge for the developer.

 But it is the unique capabilities of each platform that the developer is looking to target and they can embed a wide range of plugins and platform-specific code as well as 3rd party web runtimes.

 ## Should you build a hybrid mobile app?

 If you are considering building a hybrid mobile app, you should evaluate whether it is beneficial to your business or your customers&#39; needs.
-Compare the benefits of [hybrid application development](https://www.logicroom.co/javascript-angular-react-nativescript-reading-london/) versus web or react native development.
+Compare the benefits of [hybrid application development](https://www.logicroom.co/javascript-angular-react-nativescript-reading-london/){:target="_blank"} versus web or [react native](/services/mobile-app-development-reading-berkshire/){:target="_blank"} development.
 It&#39;s worth noting that react native whilst a little harder to develop will ultimately give better performance from a user experience.

 You should also ask yourself some questions to decide if a mobile app is really necessary: